Substra/substra-examples/mnist/README.md

 ### Using substra cli

 Before pushing our assets to the platform, we need to make sure they work well.
-To do so, we can run them locally.
+To do so, we can run them locally in a Docker container.
 This way, if the training fails, we can access the logs and debug our code.

 To test the assets, we'll use `substra run-local`, passing it paths to our algorithm of course, but also the opener, the metrics and to the data samples we want to use.
+It will launch a training task on the train data, a prediction task on the test data and return the accuracy score.

 ```sh
 substra run-local assets/algo_cnn \